Benefits if you were permanently injured

 A financial adviser employed by an organisation that holds an Australian Financial Services (AFS) licence is accepted as a suitably qualified person.
 The Australian Securities and Investment Commission (ASIC) MoneySmart website has a register of financial advisors who hold an AFS licence.
 You can contact ASIC be telephone 1300 300 630 or visit www.moneysmart.gov.au

 A practising lawyer means a person who is admitted to the legal profession by a Federal Court or Supreme Court of a state or territory and holds a practising certificate entitling the person to practise that profession.
-To find a lawyer in your area, please refer to the Australian Lawyers Directory http://www.australianlawyersdirectory.com.au
+To find a lawyer in your area, please refer to the Australian Lawyers Directory https://www.australianlawyersdirectory.com.au/Back to top

 Normally your entitlement for PI payments will be considered during the needs assessments carried out after DVA accepts liability for your conditions (that is, after your conditions are determined to be causally related to your MRCA service), or at other times as your circumstances change.